Bamberg, Orangeburg county residents test positive for coronavirus

-Ten more Orangeburg County residents and four more Bamberg County residents have tested positive for the coronavirus, according to figures released Friday by the S.C.
+Four more Orangeburg County residents and four more Bamberg County residents have tested positive for the coronavirus, according to the S.C.
 Department of Health and Environmental Control.

 The totals by county are: